AurelieGIRAUD/Revenue_Predictions/README.md

 Using the conditional proabilities, recreate a dataset representative of the incomes distribution per country.

 5) ANOVA and Linear Regression Model

+In this part we are trying to model and predict the income based on different combination of independent variables and using successively ANOVA-one way and Multiple Linear Regressions.